laobamac/WhateverBlue/Manual/FAQ.IntelHD.en.md

 Certain mobile Kaby Lake, Coffee Lake and Ice Lake devices need fixing of the backlight registers.
 Without the fix certain devices will end in a black screen when booting macOS, like seen on the Dell inspiron 3593.
-The WhateverGreen backlight registers fix can be enabled using `enable-backlight-registers-fix` property to `IGPU` or using the `-igfxblr` boot argument.
+The WhateverBlue backlight registers fix can be enabled using `enable-backlight-registers-fix` property to `IGPU` or using the `-igfxblr` boot argument.

 For laptop brightness keys use [BrightnessKeys.kext](https://github.com/acidanthera/BrightnessKeys).

 ## Digital Audio (HDMI / DVI / DP)

 To enable digital audio it is necessary to set the `hda-gfx` properties and patches the connectors.
-To enable audio in general and HDMI in particular use *WEG* along with [AppleALC.kext](https://github.com/acidanthera/AppleALC).
+To enable audio in general and HDMI in particular use *WEB* along with [AppleALC.kext](https://github.com/acidanthera/AppleALC).
 AppleALC automatically injects missing `hda-gfx` properties.
-On 10.10.5 and above, *WEG* automatically changes the `connector-type` of DP (00040000) to HDMI (00080000), only if not used **Custom patching**.
+On 10.10.5 and above, *WEB* automatically changes the `connector-type` of DP (00040000) to HDMI (00080000), only if not used **Custom patching**.
 Physical connection may be of any type (HDMI, DVI, DP), but for the digital audio `connector-type` must explicitly be HDMI.

 ## Custom Patching

 In most cases, no patches are required!
 In 10.14 for SKL and newer it is impossible to obtain information about the framebuffers and connectors directly from the kext binary - it is necessary to dump the binary from memory, so binary framebuffer patches in bootloader are impossible.
-It is, however, possible to make semantic (prefered) and binary patches by using *WEG*.
+It is, however, possible to make semantic (prefered) and binary patches by using *WEB*.
 On older OS'es and older IGPU - this works too.
 By default, the current framebuffer is patched.
 Patches are placed in the `Properties` section of IGPU.

-Example of a binary patch using WEG.
+Example of a binary patch using WEB.
 ![bin](./Img/bin.png)

 Example of a semantic patch: HDMI type connector (connector-type=00080000 for connectors with index 1, 2 and 3).